boliveirasilva/sercorm/README.md

 completion._

-This library is being built to work with PHP5.6 in an environment that can vary between firebird, oracle and postgre databases.
+This library is being built to work with PHP5.6 in an environment that can vary between firebird, oracle and postgres databases.
 Due to internal issues, it was decided that this library should be built on top of ADOdb instead of using PDO directly.

 ### Testing the Library